-At 8:05 AM after all the passengers got here at Smith-Dow Yard, the Crandic 132 and Slug 126 pulled us forward then backed us north to the interchange point.
+At 8:05 AM after all the passengers arrived, Cedar Rapids and Iowa City MP15DC 132 and slug 126 pulled us forward then reversed us north to the interchange point.

 Iowa Interstate power in Smith-Dow Yard.

-We came to the stop and the Crandic units cut off.
-We waited here for our Amtrak Crew and motive power for the trip.
-The power came around and then coupled on the east end of our train.
+We stopped and the Crandic units cut off then we waited here for our Amtrak crew and motive power for the trip which appeared then coupled on the east end of our train.

-At 9:30 AM we started backing to the UP mainline.
+At 9:30 AM we started reversing to the Union Pacific mainline.

-You can see the green signal at the UP mainline.
+You can see the green signal at the mainline.

-As we backed to the UP mainline, an eastbound stack train went east which we would pass at the next control point at the east end of Beverly Yard.
+As we reversed, an eastbound stack train went east which we would pass at the next control point at the east end of Beverly Yard.

-The end of the UP stack train as we continued backing west.
-The crew had me blow for the crossing in Fairfax.
+The end of the stack train as we continued to reverse.
+There is a hidden horn for reverse moves in the "Cedar Rapids" which the crew asked me to blow for the crossing in Fairfax.

-This is as far west as we backed.
+This is as far west as we reversed.
 Someday I may ride west of here to get the new mileage.